12 unforgettable weeks

 It’s okay not knowing the answer to all the questions.
 Use all your resources, ask questions and reach out to people from different teams to learn.
 Stay curious and keep pushing for new ideas.

-Include engineers early in design process
+Include engineers early in the design process

-Often, as designers we carry our assumptions and come up with complex solutions that are not always feasible.
+Often, as designers, we carry our assumptions and come up with complex solutions that are not always feasible.
 Keeping engineers in-loop early in the design process can provide a fresh perspective to the problem, help understand all the technical constraints, help scope out ideas for a simpler solution and make for an efficient and well-informed design process.